-- 2.38.1 A board regularly meets on a fixed day at regular intervals, at least quarterly unless excused by the presbytery for any special reason. - 2.38.2 The minister (or his duly authorised deputy) as chairman, after consultation with at least a quorum of the board, may, provided the meeting is not unduly postponed, alter the date of a regular meeting of the board. - 2.38.3 The minister may also convene a special meeting of the board: - a) if of the opinion that special circumstances exist; or - b) promptly upon receipt of a written request for a special meeting signed by at least a quorum of the board. - 2.38.4 The minister (or his duly authorised deputy), as chairman, after consultation with at least a quorum of the board may cancel or, provided the meeting is not unduly postponed, alter the date of a special meeting of the board. - 2.38.5 Notice of any meeting of the board is given either by public announcement at the time of ordinary public worship or by written or oral notice to each member of the board sufficiently before the meeting.
+2.38.1 A board regularly meets on a fixed day at regular intervals, at least quarterly unless excused by the presbytery for any special reason.

+- 2.38.2 The minister (or his duly authorised deputy) as chairman, after consultation with at least a quorum of the board, may, provided the meeting is not unduly postponed, alter the date of a regular meeting of the board. - 2.38.3 The minister may also convene a special meeting of the board: - a) if of the opinion that special circumstances exist; or - b) promptly upon receipt of a written request for a special meeting signed by at least a quorum of the board. - 2.38.4 The minister (or his duly authorised deputy), as chairman, after consultation with at least a quorum of the board may cancel or, provided the meeting is not unduly postponed, alter the date of a special meeting of the board. - 2.38.5 Notice of any meeting of the board is given either by public announcement at the time of ordinary public worship or by written or oral notice to each member of the board sufficiently before the meeting. - 2.38.6 A board may meet by the members communicating with each other by any technological means by which they are able simultaneously to hear each other, participate in discussion and vote.
+In these circumstances, the members need not be physically present in the same place. - 2.38.7 Provided that every member has access to email, a board may, without meeting, approve a proposed resolution by email if the proposed resolution is, with the approval of the chairman, emailed by the secretary in time for each member to make a considered decision and email response. - 2.38.8 Any notification provided for in rule 2.38.7 must specify: - a) the proposed resolution; - b) a response time of not less than four days and that upon the expiration of that period the matter will be determined in accordance with the responses received; - c) that no response shall be considered if it has not been sent to all members; and - d) that any member of the board can, up to the voting deadline, veto the use of this procedure to determine this particular matter, thereby requiring that the matter be considered at the next meeting of the board. - 2.38.9 The secretary must ensure that: - a) all the members of the board are promptly advised of the result of the voting; - b) both the process followed and the result of the voting are correctly minuted; and - c) the minutes of the process are placed before the next meeting of the board for confirmation.